 Let’s talk specifics

 Many of the world’s most successful businesses are already using location-based applications.
-Everyone sees the benefits of this technology and wants to be involved with it before their competitors.
+Companies are rushing to get ahead of their competitors, as the benefits of this technology are so clear.
 We recommend this as a marketing tool for companies with high street stores or who may be looking to offer their service in a specific area.

 When you’re on the high street, you may be looking for a place to eat or purchase a certain item.
 Alerts for incentives and offers in your area may sway your choice when making a decision.
 If you see a sale or discount at a restaurant, you are far more likely to eat there than otherwise.